okta/okta-signin-widget/README.md

 The Okta [Identity Engine][] (OIE) is a platform service that allows enterprises to build more flexible access experiences that are tailored to their organizational needs.
 The Okta Sign-in Widget supports OIE in all [usage](#usage-guide) scenarios.

 > **Note**:
-Unless otherwise noted, this README assumes you are using OIE.
-Information on using the widget with the "classic" pipeline can be found in [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md)
+Unless otherwise noted, this README assumes you are using [Identity Engine][].
+Information on using the widget with the "classic" engine can be found in [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md)

 ## Related SDKs